yhlong0/IntellectCapital/Notes/2022/economicsInOneLesson.md

 6. Machine also free people's time and they can do something more meaningful.
 Machine and competition draw down the price and eventually consumer gain the benefits.
 7. We cannot continuously have the fullest production without full employment.
 But we can very easily have full employment without full production.
 We should focus on full production, not full employment.
 8. It is exports that pay for imports and vice versa.
 The greater exports China has, the greater imports China must has, if China ever expect to get paid.
 U.S. is reverse, greater import, but less export.
 They probably not plan to pay.
+9. Government should help produce more, set standard, quality of the product, direct resources into the place it needed.
+Not control the price, because what behind the price is more important.